viboverse/functional-programming-jamk/materials/16-supervisor.md

 &nbsp;
 ### **The application callback**

-Whenever we invoke iex -S mix, Mix automatically starts our application by calling Application.start(:valuestorage).
+Whenever we invoke **iex -S mix**, Mix automatically starts our application by calling Application.start(:valuestorage).
 But can we can customize what happens when our application starts.
 To do so, we define an application callback.

 The first step is to tell our application definition (i.e. our .app file) which module is going to implement the application callback.
 Let's do so by opening mix.exs and changing def application to the following: